roytang/blog/content/post/2026/07/mtg-sos/index.md

 <!--more-->

 ### SOS Limited Summary / Notes

-- I am generally not a fan of this set.
-And not just because I have an atrocious win rate.
-- While the set mechanics and archetypes were fine, my main problem comes from the small set size and the five draft archetypes.
-This is only our second set of this size, and both of them ended up with very samey and repetitive draft formats where most decks ended up looking very similar.
-I dislike them enough that I'm considering just not playing any new small sets that come out!
-- The format was also very bomb-heavy, with a lot of games being blowouts where one side had no chance.
-And with the set size, you tend to lose to the same bombs a lot (I'm looking at you {{% card %}}Sally Pride, Lioness Leader{{% /card %}})
-- My win rate actually wasn't that bad while I was in Platinum, but then I got to Diamond rank and decided to try to push for Mythic, and the game just decided to punish me for my arrogance and I only won like 2 games total in Diamond and ended up finishing the season with three successive 0-3s!!
-- After that punishing Diamond run during the first QD period and given how repetitive the limited format is, I decided to skip the second QD period completely and just save up resources for the next set, so my event count for this one is a bit lower than normal.
-- I ended the season just barely above a 50% win rate!
-- My favorite (and winningest) draft archetype turns out to be UR artifacts/robots.
-Unsurprising, I love those mousers!
-The quick draft bots also often leave this archetype open, so there were a lot of UR mirror matches as well.
-- Favorite card: maybe {{% card %}}Mouser Foundry{{% /card %}} (simple and unassuming, but fills a lot of roles) or {{% card %}}Fugitive Droid{{% /card %}} (works well with Stockman).

 - Strixhaven was really good to me; my Arena win rate was the highest it's been since Wilds of Eldraine way back in 2023.
 I had a slow start, but did well in Plat and Diamond.
 - I did end up playing a bit less events than I usually do for a big premier set.
 I mostly stopped playing after the first quick draft period because my win rate was good enough that I ended the QD period in Diamond 3 and decided to try to push for mythic limited for the first time, and that meant playing the flashback quick draft format instead (Edge of Eternity, more on that below).